 In the fifth school the majority of the families belong to the capitalist class.
-This school will be called the Executive Elite School because most of the fathers are top executives, (e.g., presidents and vice presidents) in major U.S.-based multinational corporations-for example, ATT, RCA, City Bank, American Express, U.S. Steel.
-A sizable group of fathers are top executives in financial firms on Wall Street.
-There are also a number of fathers who list their occupations as "general counsel" to a particular corporation, and these corporations are also among the large multinationals.
+This school will be called the executive elite school because most of the fathers are top executives (for example, presidents and vice-presidents) in major United States-based multinational corporations - for example, AT&T, RCA, Citibank, American Express, U.S. Steel.
+A sizable group of fathers are top executives in financial firms in Wall Street.
+There are also a number of fathers who list their occupations as "general counsel" to a particular corporation, and these corporations are also among the large multi-nationals.
 Many of the mothers do volunteer work in the Junior League, Junior Fortnightly, or other service groups; some are intricately involved in town politics; and some are themselves in well-paid occupations.
 There are no minority children in the school.
-Almost all family incomes are over \$100,000 with some in the \$500,000 range.
-The incomes in this school represent less than 1 percent of the families in the United States (see Smith and Franklin, 1974).
+Almost all the family incomes are over \$100,000 with some in the \$500,000 range.
+The incomes in this school represent less than 1 percent of the families in the United